 With life being as busy and as hectic as it is, the main goal in successful meal-prepping is to save as much time as possible.

 Dunlop tells Elite Daily that she likes to begin by prepping the foods that take the most time to cook, so that they'll already be good to go, and you won't have to spend a ton of time cooking them throughout the week.

-Some of her personal favorite foods to prep include chicken breast and ground turkey for protein, brown rice and quinoa for grains, and loads of veggies:
+Some of her personal favorite foods to prep include chicken breast and ground turkey for protein, brown rice and quinoa for grains, and

 For breakfast, Dunlop's go-to meals include egg muffins and overnight oats: